davidstrauss/google-drive-recursive-ownership/README.md

 --

     python transfer.py PATH-PREFIX NEW-OWNER-EMAIL SHOW-ALREADY-OWNER

+- PATH-PREFIX assumes use of "/" or "\" as appropriate for your operating system.
-    NOTE: PATH-PREFIX assumed use of "\".
-SHOW-ALREADY-OWNER "true"|"false" (default true) to hide feedback for files already set correctly
+- SHOW-ALREADY-OWNER "true"|"false" (default true) to hide feedback for files already set correctly